 Lovebirds are named for their strong pair bonding and affectionate nature.
 These small parrots form deep attachments to mates or human caregivers, making them rewarding but demanding companions.
-Understanding their social requirements and proper care ensures a fulfilling relationship with these energetic birds.

 Social Requirements and Companionship